leesjensen/cs260-w2022/Unit1.md

 ## D4 - Set up DNS

-I just used my leesjensen.com hostname and created an A record on Route53 for \*.cs260.leesjensen.com and cs260.leesjensen.com.
+Show how this works on Digital Ocean and AWS.

+Create A records for both apex and wildcard.

+Test it:
 ```
 curl http://lab1.cs260.leesjensen.com/
 ssh -i id_rsa root@cs260.leesjensen.com